kxgames/glooey/docs/making_widgets_from_scratch.rst

 Groups are the mechanism by which you can set and unset OpenGL state while rendering with pyglet.
 For a complete introduction, see the `relevant pyglet documentation`__.
-For our purposes here, it is enough to know that groups have a `set_state()` method to configure the OpenGL state and an `unset_state()` method to restore it.
+For our purposes here, it is enough to know that groups have a :meth:`~pyglet.graphics.Group.set_state` method to configure the OpenGL state and an :meth:`~pyglet.graphics.Group.unset_state()` method to restore it.
 A group can also have a parent, in which case the parent's state will be applied just before the child's.

 __ https://pyglet.readthedocs.io/en/pyglet-1.2-maintenance/api/pyglet/pyglet.graphics.html

-In the constructor, we initialize the `HandGroup` with the clock's group as its parent.
+In the constructor, we initialize the ``HandGroup`` with the clock's group as its parent.
 This way, if the clock has a group that (for example) puts it above or below other widgets, the hands will respect that ordering.
-The `set_state()` method takes care of the necessary translation and rotation.
-It's important that the translation be done first, because we want to translate in the original coordinate frame, not the rotated one.  `glPushMatrix()` and `glPopMatrix()` are used to easily restore the OpenGL state once the hands are finished rendering.
+The :meth:`~pyglet.graphics.Group.set_state()` method takes care of the necessary translation and rotation.
+It's important that the translation be done first, because we want to translate in the original coordinate frame, not the rotated one.  ``glPushMatrix()`` and ``glPopMatrix()`` are used to easily restore the OpenGL state once the hands are finished rendering.

 .. code::